Bienvenidos, Bienvenue, Benvenuti and Willkommen to the Modern Languages Curriculum Area at Tollbar Academy.

 Students are encouraged to express personal opinions and communicate effectively in a range of 'real life' situations, for example, conducting business, ordering food in a restaurant, asking for information about a town, etc.

-Currently, there are nine language classrooms in the Curriculum Area, four of which are language laboratories, equipped with twenty eight computers and specialist language learning software (Sanako).
+Currently, there are seven language classrooms in the Curriculum Area, three of which are language laboratories, equipped with computers and specialist language learning software (Sanako).
 This sort of technology enables the students to work on their speech and pronunciation as well as interacting on a one-on-one basis with the teacher and other students.
-Of the remaining five classrooms, several are equipped with Interactive White Boards.
+Of the remaining classrooms, several are equipped with Interactive White Boards.
 The whiteboards allow the teacher to produce highly motivating and interactive lessons which the students thoroughly enjoy.
-In addition to all this, we provide the students with the latest edition textbooks and resources.
+In addition to this, we provide the students with access to the language programme, LanguageNut, detailed vocabulary books related to their year of study, and the use of dictionaries to help enhance their own vocabulary.

 Key Stage 3